How to Install Git on Fedora

 Link to a Remote Repository

-To collaborate with others or back up your work, link your local repository to a remote service like GitHub, GitLab, or a self-hosted server:
+To collaborate with others or back up your work, link your local repository to a remote service like GitHub, GitLab, or a self-hosted server.
+Replace the URL with your actual repository address:

-For secure authentication, consider configuring SSH on Fedora and using SSH URLs (git@github.com:user/repo.git) instead of HTTPS.
-As a result, SSH key authentication eliminates password prompts while providing stronger security.
+For secure authentication, consider configuring SSH on Fedora and using SSH URLs as shown above.
+SSH key authentication eliminates password prompts while providing stronger security than HTTPS with password caching.

 Stage and Commit Changes